stefanobartoletti/bricks-docs/docs/integrations/contact-form-7/README.md

 Bricks has an optional integration with the popular WordPress plugin Contact Form 7, whose functions can be accessd from `functions/integrations/cf7.php`.

-This integration is disabled by default, and can be enabled from `functions.php` by decommenting the following line:
+This integration is disabled by default, and can be enabled from `functions.php` by uncommenting the following line:

 ```php
 require_once get_template_directory() . '/functions/integrations/cf7.php';